frougon/FFGo/README.rst

   - your operating system;

-  - the versions of FFGo and its dependencies (Python, CondConfigParser, FlightGear... also Pillow if the problem is image-related);
+  - the versions of FFGo and its dependencies (Python, CondConfigParser, FlightGear... also Pillow and GeographicLib if you have them installed);

   - how you installed FFGo (with `pip`_, or a distribution package, or...);